paolopaolopaolo/plant-comm-app/README.txt

 > ./fix_conf_files.sh

+19: Edit ./modwsgi_init.sh to call python manage.py runmodwsgi... with
+the non-root server user and group.
+Use groupadd to create a group, if not done already

+> groupadd www-data
+> sudo nano ./modwsgi_init.sh
+>> (EDIT THE FILE TO INCLUDE THE FOLLOWING) python manage.py runmodwsgi --user {{user here}} --group www-data \
+		--processes=2 --threads=15 --root=8000
+...
+>>(END EDITS)

-19: Run supervisord using the supervisord.conf config file
+20: Run supervisord using the supervisord.conf config file

 > supervisord -c ./supervisord.conf

-20: Site should be up and running!
+21: Site should be up and running!

+22: If you get 502 Bad Gateway Error:
+	- Go to ./config/supervisord.conf.d/log and look at the error and output files for clues!
+You might be missing a dependency.